-The predictions were computed using \texttt{collAIder} to obtain performance metrics representative of what a user would experience.
+The predictions were computed using \texttt{collAIder} to obtain performance metrics representative of those a user would experience.
 These metrics are summarized in Table~\ref{table:collAIder_stats}.
-For the classification task, the extrapolation set shows the largest decrease in performance with a balanced accuracy of \collAIderBalAccExt $\%$.
-This is expected since both the interpolation and TAMS datasets lie within the range of explored masses and ages.
-For the regression task, median absolute errors remain low for most datasets, with the notable exception of the extrapolation dataset, which has a median absolute error of $1.53 \msun$ for $ M_{\rm 1, f}$.
-However, the corresponding relative error (excluding mutual destruction cases) is only \collAIderRelMOneExtPer$\%$, indicating good accuracy given that the initial masses are both at least $75 \msun$.
-Across all datasets, relative errors in the final mass predictions are below \collAIderRelMOneExtPer$\%$ and \collAIderRelMTwoExtPer$\%$ for $ M_{\rm 1, f}$ and $ M_{\rm 2, f}$, respectively.
+For the classification task, the extrapolation set shows the largest decrease in performance, with a balanced accuracy of \collAIderBalAccExt $\%$.
+This is expected, since both the interpolation and TAMS datasets lie within the range of explored masses and ages.
+For the regression task, median absolute errors remain low for most datasets, with the notable exception of the extrapolation dataset, which has a median absolute error of $1.25 \msun$ for $ M_{\rm 1, f}$.
+However, the corresponding relative error (excluding mutual-destruction cases) is only \collAIderRelMOneExtPer$\%$, indicating good accuracy given that the initial masses are both at least $75 \msun$.
+Across all datasets, relative errors in the final mass predictions remain below \collAIderRelMOneExtPer$\%$ and \collAIderRelMTwoExtPer$\%$ for $ M_{\rm 1, f}$ and $ M_{\rm 2, f}$, respectively.

-In addition, we performed a targeted stress test motivated by a case from the forthcoming work of Parmerlee et al.\ 2026 in which \texttt{collAIder} predicts a small net mass gain by the more massive star during a grazing encounter.
+In addition, we performed a targeted stress test motivated by a case from the forthcoming work of Sand et al.\ (2026, in preparation), in which \texttt{collAIder} predicts a small net mass gain by the more massive star during a grazing encounter.
 Such outcomes are uncommon but do occur in the SPH dataset.
-In grazing envelope--envelope interactions, some shocked fluid is brought to low speeds in the center of mass system and can later be re-accreted: if more material originating from star~2 falls back onto star~1 than mass from star~1 becomes unbound, star~1 can experience a small net mass gain.
-Because our regression model predicts the partition of the bound mass among the two survivors while enforcing overall mass conservation, it naturally permits this behavior rather than imposing mass loss for each star.
+In grazing envelope--envelope interactions, some shocked material is decelerated in the COM frame and may later be reaccreted; if more material originating from star~2 falls back onto star~1 than is lost from star~1, then star~1 can experience a small net mass gain.
+Because our regression model predicts the partition of bound mass among the two survivors while enforcing overall mass conservation, it naturally permits this behavior rather than imposing mass loss for each star.